Twin Summits Paradox

 Laguna Blanca, 6012m, Argentina.
 There are two summits, a southern one, with a large Inca platform on it and a northern one, about 800m away, which is the highest point.
 This was where the 2006 summit record from the first modern ascenscionists was stashed as well.
 GPS measurements gave a height difference of about 10m, although this was not apparent to the naked eye.
 The Argentine 1:100,000 IGM map has the 6012m spot height on the northern summit.

 On recent 2017 and 2019 trips to the Chilean Puna we have climbed two peaks that displayed this phenomenon, Cerro Colorados, 5180m, above the east side of the Salar de Maricunga, and Cerro Santa Rosa on the southwest side of the same Salar.
-Both had summits separated by 50-100m where it seemed that whichever one you stood on the other looked higher!
+Both had summits separated by 50-100m where it seemed that whichever one you stood on the other one always looked higher!

 The south summit of Laguna Blanca from just below the main summit.